MartinPetricko/laravel-database-mail/README.md

 ## Support me

-[//]: # (TODO: add link to filament package)
-You can support me by [buying FilamentPHP implementation of this package](https://filamentphp.com/plugins).
+You can support me by [buying FilamentPHP implementation of this package](https://filamentphp.com/plugins/martin-petricko-database-mail).

 ## Installation